-Jesu Moratiel was born in A Coruña in 1993, he graduated in Fine Arts from the Complutense University, with honors in his Final Degree project.
+Jesu Moratiel was born in A Coruña in 1993, he graduated in Fine Arts from the Complutense University, with honours in his Final Degree Project.
 He currently works and resides in Madrid.

 The thematic bulk of his work revolves around four fundamental pillars: life (and as a consequence, death), sex as the original phenomenon of life, the influence of science and technology in contemporary society as well as the configuration of social relations.
 Moratiel drinks from the artistic and anthropological record of universal cultures, their myths and beliefs, to configure a reflexive network of allegories to the origins of human concerns.
-All of them, proposed from a very personal point of view, marked by traumatic experiences in an easy childhood, such as the double separation of their parents and the premature death of their then girlfriend Carlota.
+All of them, proposed from a very personal point of view, marked by traumatic experiences in an easy childhood, such as the double separation of his parents and the premature death of his then-girlfriend Carlota.

 A Geopolitical Truth , 2019Dead bees because of climate change, transparent polyester resin, pigment, methacrylate, stainless steel.
 163 x 230 x 10 cm The artist highlights the harsh reality that these hymenoptera insects suffer, the basis of the trophic chain for their role as angiosperm pollinating agents.
 It is estimated that 70% of the food crops we consume are pollinated by them, as well as the active ingredients of many medicines.